The idea of marriage counseling has been around a long time.

-Free marriage counseling can be found online or through organizations such as churches or non profits.
-Couples can also access free online marriage forums, so that they can find support from others that have experienced similar difficulties in their relationship.
-In many cases, couples may be involved in real time discussions in which people offer ideas that a couple may not have considered.
+Free marriage counseling can be found online or through organizations such as churches or nonprofits.
+Couples can also access free online marriage forums so that they can find support from others that have experienced similar difficulties in their relationship.
+In many cases, couples may be involved in real-time discussions in which people offer ideas that a couple may not have considered.

 Often, couples have great success with religious counseling if they are both religious.
 However, some issues can be difficult to discuss with religious elders.

 Often, the results depend on the willingness of each couple.
 If couples are open to change and willing to hear each other out, while remaining calm, they can greatly benefit from any type of family and marriage counseling.

 In their sessions, couples explain and discuss all of their expectations for their marriage.
-For example, couples may discuss how many children they want, how far apart in age they would like them to be, and the most appropriate child rearing techniques.
+For example, couples may discuss how many children they want, how far apart in age they would like them to be, and the most appropriate child-rearing techniques.

-Another benefit of premarital counseling is that couples generally gain better conflict resolution skills by learning to listen to their partner, while adding in their own ideas and opinions into the discussion in a calm and considerate way.
+Another benefit of premarital counseling is that couples generally gain better conflict resolution skills by learning to listen to their partner while adding in their own ideas and opinions into the discussion in a calm and considerate way.

 Role and Importance of Counselor:

 First, the counselor should be located in a convenient location so that couples can easily attend all of the required sessions or support groups that are available.
 Obviously, couples should also check the credentials of their counselor.

 However, the most important factor is that both spouses are comfortable with their counselor.
 If either individual is not comfortable, or unable to trust their counselor, they are not likely to be open and honest.

-The role of a counselor is not to simply listen, but to enable spouses to find new ways to deal with conflict and to offer couples with a better mutual respect for how the other feels.
+The role of a counselor is not to simply listen, but to enable spouses to find new ways to deal with conflict and to offer couples a better mutual respect for how the other feels.